ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

 Our new functionality should work now, check it out yourself!
-It doesn't recognize if selected text is an abbreviation already, so if you select "WYSIWYG", the full title doesn't appear in the title input field.
-We will change it in a couple of steps.
+It does not recognize whether the selected text is an abbreviation already, so if you select "WYSIWYG", the full title does not yet appear in the title input field.
+We will change it in the next steps.

 ## Adding a command

 Our plugin does what we want it to do, so why complicate things by adding a command?
 Well, a command not only executes an action, but also automatically reacts when any changes are applied to the model.

 <info-box>
 	A command in CKEditor 5 is a combination of an action and a state.
 The state of the command refreshes its state whenever anything changes in the model.
-We highly recommend {@link framework/guides/architecture/core-editor-architecture#commands reading up on commands} before we move on.
+We highly recommend {@link framework/guides/architecture/core-editor-architecture#commands reading about commands} before we move on.
 </info-box>

 When the user makes a selection in the editor, the command will automatically check if there is an abbreviation there.
-It will also ensure that the command is only enabled only where the "abbreviation" attribute can be set on the current model selection (not on images, for instance).
+It will also ensure that the command is only enabled where the "abbreviation" attribute can be set on the current model selection (not on images, for instance).

 ### Creating a command

-Let's start by creating our command, and moving the existing action logic there.
+Let's start by creating the command, and moving the existing action logic there.

-In the `/abbreviationcommand.js` file import the {@link module:core/command~Command `Command`} class, and create its instance.
+In the `/abbreviationcommand.js` file import, the {@link module:core/command~Command `Command`} class, and create its instance.

 We will start by simply moving there the action we already created for `submit` in our `_createFormView()` method, passing the title and the abbreviation text into the command's `execute()` method.